Follow TV Tropes

 • Chili Pepper Cookie is the first Epic Cookie to get for free in a gacha tutorial (in-turn, introducing how gacha mechanics work in-game), along with introducing the Ambush role to the players.

-• Custard Cookie III and Clover Cookienote are free Rare units that introduces Support Party Member in a form of Healing and Support roles respectively.
+• Custard Cookie III and Clover Cookienote are free Rare units that introduce the Support Party Member role in a form of Healing and Support roles, respectively.

-• Suddenly Voiced: Cookies gain voiced lines in the game (though initially only in Korean, a Japanese and English voice pack was released September 2nd, 2021 and October 8th in the same year, as well with Thai, Taiwanese, German and French released in May 3rd, 2022 respectively).
+• Suddenly Voiced: Cookies gain voice lines in the game (though initially only in Korean, Japanese and English voice packs were released on September 2nd and October 8th in the same year of 2021, as well as the Thai, Taiwanese, German, and French voice packs being released later in 2022).

-• Sugar Apocalypse: The Dark Flour War that almost destroyed the whole Cookie civilization had the Five Heroes not risen.
-Following the Five’s disappearance, their subjects could not handle the overwhelming Darkness and the aforementioned civilization collapsed.
+• Sugar Apocalypse: The Dark Flour War that almost destroyed the whole Cookie civilization had the Five Ancient Heroes not risen.
+Following the Five Ancient Heroes' disappearance, their subjects could not handle the overwhelming Darkness and the aforementioned civilization collapsed.

-• Squishy Wizard: Most of the Magic Class units are qualified as this (some of them being Glass Cannon) since they are main damage dealers of the team but needed front line units to defend them against enemies that can easily take them out.
-Other mid-lane units, such as Bombs and Ambush, also qualify but without pure magic at their disposal.
+• Squishy Wizard: Most of the Magic Class units are qualified as this (with some of them being Glass Cannons) since they are great damage dealers for any team but also need front line units to defend them against enemies that can easily take them out.
+Other mid-lane units, such as Bombs and Ambush, also qualify but don't have pure magic at their disposal.

-• A Taste of Power: The game's tutorial opens up with you playing as The Five, who are extremely powerful.
+• A Taste of Power: The game's tutorial opens up with you playing as The Five Ancient Heroes, who are extremely powerful.
 Then you get to play with Gingerbrave and friends, who have three Common cookies on the team.

 • Two Girls to a Team: Strawberry Cookie and Chili Pepper Cookie are the only two female Cookies in Gingerbrave's main group.
-Inverted with the five legendary hero Cookies, where Pure Vanilla Cookie and Dark Cacao Cookie are the only males in the group.
+But this is Inverted with the Five Ancient Heroes, thanks to Pure Vanilla Cookie and Dark Cacao Cookie being the two sole males of the group.

-• Villains Out Shopping: The existence of B.A.D 4 as a representative of the Cookies of Darkness appears to have shades of this, with Licorice, Red Velvet, Poison Mushroom, and Choco Werehound Brute are competing for first place in the music competition business.
+• Villains Out Shopping: The existence of B.A.D 4 as a representative of the Cookies of Darkness appears to have shades of this, with Licorice Cookie, Red Velvet Cookie, Poison Mushroom Cookie, and Choco Werehound Brute competing for first place in the music competition business.
 While a bit problematic, this plan is considered by many to be outright timid compared to the tactics Dark Enchantress Cookie is willing to pull.

 • Weird Crossover:

-• September 2021 had Cookie Run Kingdom crossover with Sonic the Hedgehog, with the only thing in common was that they liked to run a lot.
+• September 2021 had Cookie Run Kingdom crossover with Sonic the Hedgehog, with the only thing in common being that there is a lot of running involved.

 • October 2022 is when Cookie Run Kingdom had a crossover...with BTS.
-Yes, the number one Korean boy band crossed over as adorable cookies.
+You read that right; the number one Korean boy band crossed over as adorable cookies.

 • Whole-Plot Reference: The second half of World 17 is essentially a Cookie version of the Black Mirror episode "San Junipero", which involves souls being uploaded into a virtual reality where there's nothing but partying all day and night.

 • Wizarding School: The Parfaedia Institute that comes in the same update with Guild feature is the heart of Dessert Magic — a field of magic in Cookie Run: Kingdom’s world.
-Cream Puff Cookie studied there, it’s also where Latte Cookie, Espresso Cookie and Eclair Cookie teach.
+Cream Puff Cookie studied there, and it is also where Latte Cookie, Espresso Cookie, and Eclair Cookie teach.

-• Writing Around Trademarks: The second year anniversary sidestories never directly mention either the Disney or BTS cookies when recapping their respective storylines.
+• Writing Around Trademarks: The second year anniversary sidestories never directly mention either the Disney or BTS cookies when recapping their respective storylines for copyright reasons.

-• Wutai: The Dark Cacao Kingdom.
-It is based on ancient Korea.
+• Wutai: The Dark Cacao Kingdom; It is based on ancient Korea and is the main base of operations of Dark Cacao Cookie.

 • You Didn't Ask: When Custard Cookie III mentions that he's a descendant of the Vanilla, Chili Pepper Cookie demands to know why he didn't mention that earlier.
 His flustered response is to point out that nobody ever asked.